BuiltByBROS/react-native-penca/README.md

 # React Native Penca

-App to make our expectations for the Fifa World Cup Russia 2018.
+App to make our predictions for the Fifa World Cup Russia 2018.

 # Test it!